-In sum, each of the potential off-the-shelf proxies for congressional support for the use of force is substantially outperformed by the scores derived from the speech data.
+In sum, each of the potential off-the-shelf proxies for congressional support for the use of force is substantially outperformed by the scores derived from the speech data-regardless of whether we use roll call votes or public opinion polls as our baseline to measure proxy performance.
 While these "congressional support scores" are imperfect, they are far better than any other measure currently available.
+Because those scores yielded by simply utilizing the hand-labelled speeches of foreign policy leaders had the best performance in predicting vote shares or public opinion, these are utilized analysis below.
+Analyses were rerun utilizing the scores yielded by the GPT 3.5 labels and were found to be very similar.32